 The Northwestern Oklahoma State University Foundation, Inc. plays a critical role in supporting the University and its mission.
-New contributions and endowments continue to be secured, that provides support for the operations of Northwestern.
-The Endowed Chair Program provide matching funds through the Oklahoma State Regents for Higher Education and the state of Oklahoma.
-As of June 30, 2019, Northwestern has 51 endowed chairs (31 waiting to be matched by the state), 2 professorships (1 unmatched), and 18 lectureships (16 unmatched).
-Once these accounts are fully matched (\$8.6 million), additional dollars of earnings will be available to Northwestern to help with faculty salaries.
-Northwestern completed its first ever capital campaign slightly exceeding its goal of \$28 million.
-These donor gifts were earmarked for a variety of projects including endowed chairs, student scholarships, and facility projects.
+New contributions and endowments continue to be secured, which provides support for the operations of Northwestern.
+The Endowed Chair Program provides matching funds through the Oklahoma State Regents for Higher Education and the state of Oklahoma.
+As of June 30, 2020, Northwestern has 54 endowed chairs (34 waiting to be matched by the State), 2 professorships (1 unmatched), and 17 lectureships (15 unmatched).
+Once these accounts are fully matched (\$9.6 million), additional dollars of earnings will be available to Northwestern to help with faculty salaries.
+Even though the state of Oklahoma will no longer recognize new endowments for this program, Northwestern will benefit for years to come from the generous gifts of private donors.
+FY20 was not a good investment year for the Foundation assets because of the COVID-19 effects on the market.
+FY21 should see a nice rebound.